nupam/GANs-for-Image-enhancement/README.md

 ### Observations
 Training was fast.<br>
 Considering the time required for training GANs, these models trained faster, total of around 9hrs(per model, including pretraining on 1 GPU)<br>
 These models produced good results, second model, with feature-loss produced almost photo-realistic images, from coarse grainy images with bad lighting conditions.
-The first model was not so good.<br>
+The first model was not so good.
+It produced blurry images.<br>
 Concluding, the model trained with feature loss perfomed better than without it.<br>
 High level features like fur, textures of objects, eyes were more clear in almost every case than that of with MSE.<br>
+While training the first model(with MSE) was unstable created peaks in loss, a wgan would have been better for this one.<br>

 ### Compromises and things that could have been better
 * WGAN can be used in place of standard GAN loss(optimization of JS divergence),<br>